 I have a confession to make.
 For the past six months, I have been buying and selling stocks at a rapid rate lately.
-It haven’t been day trading, but I haven’t held a stock for more than a week before selling it.
+It hasn’t been day trading, but I haven’t held a stock for more than a week before selling it.
 I’ve been swing trading.

 I have been swing trading with a small portion of my investment portfolio.
 I have been buying and selling stock and holding shares for only a few days in the hopes of short term price movements.